Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 }
 ```

-Lets go ahead and copy one of minecrafts shader programs into our example program, i'll use blur since we are already somewhat familiar with it and it will help explain how to use uniforms later on
+Let's go ahead and copy one of minecraft's shader programs into our example program, I'll use blur since we are already somewhat familiar with it, and it will help explain how to use uniforms later on

 ```json
 assets/tutorial_shader/shaders/program/example_program.json